by Antonio Machado, my translation

 set foot on again.

-only wakes upon the sea.
+except wakes upon the sea.

 Eight years ago I packed everything I owned into two black, REI duffel bags and moved to Seattle.